cloudthat-devops/genpact_capstone_batch1/README.md

 terraform apply
 ```

+## Ansible Tasks:
-Once you have created instance using terraform ssh into that instance and install ansible in it

-Install the ansible using the following commands
+### Problem Statement: Once you have created new instance using terraform (as part of terraform task), ssh into that instance and install ansible in it.
+After that, you have to install httpd webserver in the managed node.
+You don’t have separate managed nodes.
+So use your ansible workstation itself as the managed node by adding the below line in your host inventory file:
+#### localhost ansible_connection = local

 ```
 $ sudo yum check-update